codependent/kafka-change-data-capture/README.md

 # kafka-change-data-capture
 Spring Cloud Stream Kafka projects that show how to use CDC with Kafka Connect

-Detailed information about the JDBC Connector in this blog post: https://www.confluent.io/blog/kafka-connect-deep-dive-jdbc-source-connector
+Detailed information about the JDBC Connector can be found in this blog post: https://www.confluent.io/blog/kafka-connect-deep-dive-jdbc-source-connector

 1. Start PostgreSQL